 My brother went into the [oil] business.
-Well my brother started...he went into the service.
-Merchant Marine.
+Well, my brother started...he went into the service, Merchant Marine.
 And when he come out he went to work for Halliburton.
 He worked for Halliburton quite a few years.
 Like my daddy.
 My daddy worked in tug boats and all that.
 And he got interested in boats.
 Me, I never could get interested in boats.
-So after a few years with Schlumberger he decided him and one of his wife's brother, decided to go into the boat business.
+So after a few years with Schlumberger he decided -- him and one of his wife's brother -- decided to go into the boat business.
 His partner had what was called a clipper.
 And that's how they got started.
-Like everybody else, he got started back at a bad time.
-Back in the '50s but they survived.
+Like everybody else, he got started back at a bad time, back in the '50's, but they survived.
 And then he passed away about eight, nine years ago.
 Since then his son took over.
 Still got the company.
 Nine or ten boats now.

 I worked in the boat industry all my life.
-As far as working on the boat I never did.
-I always worked in the office, or like I said, PR work stuff like that.
+As far as working on the boats, I never did.
+I always worked in the office, or like I said, PR work, stuff like that.
 Met a lot of people.
-After that anywhere you go you ask my name, the know me.
+After that, anywhere you go you ask my name, they know me.
 So that's why I never got in boats I don't know, probably because I didn't know that much about it.
 All mechanical work.
 And I was in the Navy three and a half years so there was no reason I shouldn't have done it.
 But again as a kid I didn't like boats.
 My daddy wanted me to go in a boat as a kid and I hated it.
-Like I said, being seven kids.
-I am the oldest one out of seven.
-And the only one that went to finish high school because one of the reasons was because I didn't want to work in a boat with him so my mother insisted that I go to school.
-My sister and brother they went to school but they never did graduate.
+Like I said, being seven kids -- I am the oldest one out of seven -- and the only one that went to finish high school because one of the reasons was because I didn't want to work in a boat with him so my mother insisted that I go to school.
+My sister and brother, they went to school but they never did graduate.
 I am the only one that graduated.
 I wasn't always the sharpest one in the club but I got away with it.
 I enjoyed it, you know?
-So all these years and so far I have no regrets.
-Oh some of the things I have done I would not do again.